shepner/qa_system/ARCHITECTURE-embed_files.md

 - **Purpose**: Creates vector embeddings for document chunks
 - **Key Functions**:
-  - Text normalization
-  - Embedding generation using Google's embedding models
+  - Embedding generation using Google's embedding models and Vision API
   - Batch processing for efficiency
   - Embedding validation and error handling
 - **Technologies**:
+  - Google Vision API for images
-  - Google's Embedding API
+  - Google's Embedding API for all other files
   - NumPy for vector operations
   - Batch processing queue